See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 All right.

-The rabid far left fringe kook contingent loved it.
+The rabid, far-left fringe kook contingent loved it.

-Which is not the first time that's happened at the White House correspondence dinner.
+It was said to be bullying and disrespectful of the president, which is not the first time that's happened at the White House correspondence dinner.

-But nevertheless, Richard Cohen wrote a piece suggesting that he thought the guy, Colbert, was a bully.
+But nevertheless, Richard Cohen wrote a piece suggesting that he thought the guy Colbert was a bully and that he was rude and so forth.

-And what happened is that Cohen was was drowned in emails from rabid dog left-wing fringe kooks, and he writes about it today.
+And what happened is that Cohen was drowned in emails from rabid dog left-wing fringe kooks, and he writes about it today.

-Usually the subject line said it all.
+Usually, the subject line said it all.

-Some were friendly and agreed that Colbert had not been funny, most though were in what we shall call disagreement.
+Some were friendly and agreed that Colbert had not been funny.

 I said the man wasn't funny, and not funny has a bullying quality to it.